zaanposni/discord-masz/README.md

 if you only want to try out the project on your pc, you can also use `http://127.0.0.1:5565/` and `http://127.0.0.1:5565/signin-discord`.

 **Important:** Invite and join the bot of your registered application to all Discord servers that you want to use.

-If you want to use the `banned` feature (banned users can still see the guild and their cases so they know what lead to a ban), give the bot the `ban people` permission, otherwise he does not need any further permissions.
+If you want to use the `banned` feature (banned users can still see the guild and their cases so they know what lead to a ban), give the bot the `ban people` permission, otherwise the bot does not need any further permissions.

 ## Setup